 The following description of the partnership is taken from reports prepared for the Central Valley Foundation by professors Karen D. Thompson of Oregon State University and Claudia Rodriguez-Mojica of Santa Clara University, who are documenting the project for the foundation.

 "Since the formation of the partnership in 2014–15, Sanger and Firebaugh have provided a wide range of professional development activities, developed a series of tools to build teachers’ capacity in addressing the needs of their districts’ LTELs, expanded course offerings for LTELs, and expanded parent education offerings.
-Teachers, coaches, and administrators from Sanger and Firebaugh have participated in the following professional development during the LTEL Partnership Project: Academic Discourse, Understanding Language Argumentation Massive Open Online Course (MOOC), Kagan, Integrated English Language Development (ELD), Designated ELD and ELITE trainings at the high school, middle school, and elementary levels.
+Teachers, coaches, and administrators from Sanger and Firebaugh have participated in the following professional development during the LTEL Partnership Project: Academic Discourse, Understanding Language Argumentation Massive Open Online Course (MOOC), Kagan, Integrated English Language Development (ELD), Designated ELD and English Learner Institute for Teacher Excellence (ELITE) trainings at the high school, middle school, and elementary levels.
 The partnership has made a conscious effort to include teachers across content areas in LTEL trainings rather than focusing on English language arts (ELA) and ELD teachers alone.
 In the first two years of the partnership, science, social studies, ELA, and ELD teachers, including teachers from alternative school sites, participated in the Academic Discourse and Integrated ELD trainings.
 In the third year of the partnership, math teachers participated in the Academic Discourse training and Integrated ELD trainings."

 Principles, Elements, and Priorities Addressed